This Day In Writing History

 The arrival of Blanche predictably upsets the unhealthy co-dependent relationship of Stella and Stanley.
 When Blanche sets her sights on Stanley's friend Mitch, Stanley determines to unmask her Southern belle facade.
-He learns about her past and confronts her with it.
+He learns about her past and confronts her.

 Finally pushed to the breaking point, Stanley rapes Blanche in a fit of rage, which is alluded to rather than shown explicitly.
 The attack drives Blanche to a nervous breakdown, and she ends up being committed to a mental institution.

 When the kindly doctor takes her away, Blanche utters her famous line, "Whoever you are, I have always depended on the kindness of strangers."